7 Great English Vocabulary Books to Accelerate Your Learning

-Many English language learners feel that vocabulary exercises are one of the most challenging parts to mastering English.
+Building vocabulary is one of the most challenging parts of learning English.

 The first thing you’re going to need is a good dictionary so you can look up those interesting words you come across.

-The advantage of this dictionary is that it has been created specifically for the English language learner.
-This means that the book has been designed in a way that’s easy to understand so that nothing gets lost in translation.
+This dictionary is created specifically for the English language learner, so it’s designed in a way that’s easy to understand.

-There are also a number of additional resources that come with the dictionary.
-There are sections that cover grammar rules and conversational English.
-There’s even a section filled with vocabulary words and pictures showcasing different themes like electronics, animals or classroom vocabulary.
+It has sections that cover grammar rules and conversational English.
+You can even find a section with vocabulary words and illustrations focused on different themes like electronics, animals, and school.

-If you really like the book and want to sound like a native English speaker, consider using this book alongside “The American Idioms Dictionary” and “Dictionary of American Slang and Colloquial Expressions,” which are also books by McGraw-Hill.
-These vocabulary books will help you learn the funny, unique and sometimes strange expressions that (American) English speakers say in conversations.
+If you really like the book, consider using it alongside “The American Idioms Dictionary” and “Dictionary of American Slang and Colloquial Expressions,” which are also books by McGraw-Hill.
+These vocabulary books will help you learn the funny, unique and sometimes strange expressions that American English speakers use in conversations.

-Another thing that’s nice is that the books are tailored for different skill levels.
+The books are also tailored for different skill levels.
 The series includes:

 - “Basic Vocabulary in Use“